 Rooms combine elements of the classic lodge, paying homage to the nostalgia of winter chalets while looking forward to new memories to be made.
 Clean, mid-century-inspired furnishings are featured prominently.
 Sleek, iron frame leather chairs and ashwood credenzas are contrasted with warm, raw-edged coffee tables.
 Foregoing more traditional bed frames, beds are complemented with plush wallcovering in a rustic yet refined woven textile.

-Even the base “Premier Room” at the Four Seasons is huge at 53.8 (m2) 580 (sq.ft.).
+Even the base “Premier Room” at the Four Seasons is huge at 53.8 (m2) 580 (sq. ft.).
 This lowest category room at the Four Seasons also features both a fireplace and a balcony.
-The Four Seasons offers 50 mL sized bottles of L’Occitane products in their bathrooms, which is one of my favorite amenity brands.
-50ml is large and they smell delicious.
+The Four Seasons offers 50 mL sized bottles of L’Occitane products in their bathrooms, one of my favorite amenity brands.
+50ml is large, and they smell delicious.

 The most exclusive accommodation at the Four Seasons is the Private Residences.
 Perfect for family holidays in Whistler.
 Set apart from the main hotel, the Residences are beautifully designed and decorated, with views of the surrounding forest, valley, or mountains from private furnished terraces accessed by enormous French windows.
 They feature kitchens, spacious living areas, state-of-the-art home entertainment systems, and pampering bathrooms with deep-soak tubs.